dani-renner/mister-rogers/README.md

 ## Description

 This project uses a form to collect a number from the user.
-Then the programs uses looping to count up to that number, replacing some of the numbers with alternate phrases.
+Then the program uses looping to count up to that number, replacing some of the numbers with alternate phrases.

 ## Setup/Installation Requirements